Health Tech

 Health insurance shopping is intimidating.
 For many people, it's one of the most important financial decisions they'll make — and yet the experience of actually doing it is often overwhelming, confusing, and cold.
 The IFP (Individual and Family Plan) Guided Shopping initiative was Blue Shield of California's answer to that problem: a conversational, mobile-first experience that meets users where they are, walks them through the process with empathy, and helps them land on a plan they actually feel confident about

-This was a ground-up build.
+This was a total end-to-end and 0-to-1 build.
 Nothing like it existed in Blue Shield's ecosystem before.
 And over 9 months, our team got to dream big, test hard, and ship something genuinely new.

 The problem